Edit on GitHub

 https:// depending on your server configuration.

-- (Optional) Add Icon URL: The image users will see when viewing a list of authorized applications in Account Settings > Security > OAuth 2.0 Applications and when viewing a list of OAuth 2.0 applications in Main Menu > Integrations.
+- (Optional) Add Icon URL: The image users will see when viewing a list of authorized applications in Settings > Security > OAuth 2.0 Applications and when viewing a list of OAuth 2.0 applications in the Integrations menu.
 Must be a valid URL and start with

 - Add Callback URLs: These are the URL(s) to which Mattermost will redirect users after accepting or denying authorization of your application, and which will be the only URL(s) that handle authorization codes or access tokens.
 If more than one URL is specified, users will be redirected to the URL used for the initial authorization of the app.
 Each URL must be on a separate line and start with